-Kennywood Park was not just a career for Patric produced several of her proudest accomplishments.
-At these was the refurbishment and painting of the for Patricia, these was the refurbishment and painting of the park carousel.
+Kennywood Park was not just a career for Patricia, it produced several of her proudest accomplishments.
+Among these was the refurbishment and painting of the park carousel.
 She supervised a group of art students from the University of Pittsburgh (she referred to them as "the Critters") to fix, sand, and paint the carousel, restoring the attraction to its former glory.
 At the conclusion of the summer, the students gifted Patricia a set of glasses with black and red carousel horses.
 She kept these with her always, and was fond of using them to tell the story of the carousel refurbishment.